Nucleation feedback can drive establishment and maintenance of biased microtubule polarity in neurites: Results

 \subsection{Nucleation feedback mechanism establishes global bistable polarity}

 Biased polarity is especially critical in longer cells, where directional transport is key for the long-range movement of protein cargo.
 To understand polarity establishment and maintenance in such environments, we investigate the spatial stochastic model in a longer domain with 6 nucleation locations and 60 MTs initialized with mixed polarity, as outlined in Section~\ref{sec:spatial_model}.
 Here, we seek to understand how MTs across multiple nucleation sites interact and how biased polarity is maintained and established.
-Given the larger spatial domain and MT number, we consider a longer simulation time of 5 days.
 As in Section~\ref{sec:single_nucloc}, we track the proportion of MTs which are MEO over time in each combination of mechanisms.

 The results of 100 simulations of each model scenario are shown in Figure~\ref{fig:full_trunk}.
-As in Figure~\ref{fig:singlenucloc}a, Figure~\ref{fig:full_trunk}a shows that the average polarity remains mixed at $50\%$ MEO, while the standard deviation increases throughout time for each case except for the neither mechanism case.
-Since we simulate the stochastic model for a longer period of time, we also find that the standard deviation of the polarity for the checkpoint-only mechanism increases as more simulations reach a fully-biased polarity state.
+As in Figure~\ref{fig:singlenucloc}a, Figure~\ref{fig:full_trunk}a shows that the average polarity remains mixed at $50\%$ MEO, while the IQR increases throughout time for each case except for the neither mechanism case.
 Figure~\ref{fig:full_trunk}c shows the individual polarity time course for each mechanistic scenario.
-Compared to the single nucleation case in Figure~\ref{fig:singlenucloc}c, the individual polarity trajectories are harder to interpret and do not exhibit clear bistability on a short time scale.
+Compared to the single nucleation case in Figure~\ref{fig:singlenucloc}c, the individual polarity trajectories are harder to interpret and do not exhibit clear bistability.
 Throughout time, we observe a range of different polarity profiles, including some that achieve and stay at fully-biased polarity states, and some with mixed polarity.
 In particular, we observe tight regulation of mixed polarity for neither mechanism (blue) in the top panel of Figure~\ref{fig:full_trunk}c.
 We find a wider polarity range for the checkpoint-only mechanism (purple), with some trajectories reaching 0\% and 100\%.
 In the bottom two panels of Figure~\ref{fig:full_trunk}c, only a few simulations in the feedback-only (red) and both mechanisms (yellow) cases show nonbiased polarity behavior by the end of 5 days.